WeAreWizards/voting-deployment-test/README.md

 Also, a AWS keypair named `sandbox1` should be created in AWS and saved locally as `sandbox1.pem`.

-Ansible and boto must also be installed:
+Ansible and boto must also be installed

 ```bash
 $ pip install ansible boto
 ```

-Finally to actually run the deployment:
+Finally to actually run the deployment

 ```bash
 $ ansible-playbook playbook.yml